kristoferlund/ic-siwe-react-demo-rust/README.md

 ## Key features

 The demo is buit using [Vite](https://vitejs.dev/) to provide a fast development experience.
-It also includes the following features:
+It also uses:

 - TypeScript
 - TailwindCSS